jemaw/.files/README.md

 # Dotfiles
 worstinstallscript2.sh creates symlinks for all files and folders specified in the "dots" array.
-Works quite similar to gnu stow.
+Works quite similar to gnu stow but only symlinks files not directories.